rightfold/purescript-postgresql-client/README.md

 withTransaction p = PG.withTransaction runExceptT p
 ```

+Our tests runner reads the configuration for the current process environment or from
+the _.env_ file (please check _.env-example_ for details).
 We assume here that Postgres is running on a standard local port
 with `ident` authentication so configuration can be nearly empty (`defaultConfiguration`).
 It requires only database name which we pass to `newPool` function.